sgillespie/adhoc-continuous-integration/README.md

     ./build.sh

 ## Acknowledgements
-This project builds on work by a variety of resources:
+This project builds on works by a variety of resources:

  * [Docker](https://docker.com)
  * [React Boilerplate](https://www.reactboilerplate.com/)